-Cooperation is a key Iñupiat value, and a central part of LDRM's corporate culture.
-Working with regional, state, national and global partners creates and expands opportunities for everyone.
-LDRM's many partnerships are an important component of how we do business and work to serve our region, our shareholders, and our government customers.
+Cooperation is a key Iñupiat value and a central part of our corporate culture.
+Working with regional, state, national, and global partners creates and expands opportunities for everyone.
+The company's many partnerships are an important component of how we do business and work to serve our region, our shareholders, and our government customers.